 Shipping is kinda expensive, isn’t it?

-We’ve designed our products to be lightweight and compact to make shipping affordable.
+We’ve designed our products to be lightweight and compact to make shipping as affordable as possible.

 Can I plant perennials in a raised bed?

 The general consensus on the web is Yes.
 Perennials do well in raised beds and because the raised beds warm up earlier in the spring your plants get a headstart.
 Here is a reference.